marsbroshok/mlops-labs/lab-14-tfx-caip-e2e/README.md

 ```

 ### Lab dataset
 This lab uses the the [Online News Popularity](https://archive.ics.uci.edu/ml/datasets/online+news+popularity) dataset.
-The pipeline developed in the lab sources the data from the GCS location.
-To upload the dataset to the GCS bucket in your project:
+The pipeline is designed to ingest the data from the GCS location in your project.
+To create the GCS bucket and upload the dataset:

-1. Open new terminal in you **JupyterLab**

-2. Create the GCS bucket.
+1. From the *JupyterLab* terminal create the GCS bucket.
 ```
 PROJECT_ID=[YOUR_PROJECT_ID]
 BUCKET_NAME=gs://${PROJECT_ID}-lab-14
 gsutil mb -p $PROJECT_ID $BUCKET_NAME
 ```

-3. Upload the dataset to the GCS bucket
+2. Upload the `online_news` dataset to the GCS bucket
 ```
 gsutil cp gs://workshop-datasets/online_news/full/data.csv $BUCKET_NAME/online_news/data.csv
 ```